-Christian Life College has not entered into articulation agreements or transfer agreements with other colleges or universities.
+The College has not entered into articulation or transfer agreements with other colleges or universities.

-Transferred Credits to Christian Life College
+Transferred Credits

 Students may petition the College to accept credits earned at other institutions, by submitting official transcripts from other colleges to the Admissions Office for evaluation by the Academic Dean.
 The Academic Dean will evaluate which credits may be transferred.
-No credits will be allowed with grades less than "C." The maximum number of credits which may be transferred to Christian Life College for any degree program is 30 units for an Associates degree and 60 units for a Bachelors degree.
+No credits will be allowed with grades less than "C." The maximum number of credits which may be transferred to the College for any degree program is 30 units for an Associates degree and 60 units for a Bachelors degree.

-To be granted an Associates degree, transfer students must be in residence at Christian Life College for a minimum of 30 units of credits.
-To be granted a Bachelors degree, transfer students must be in residence at Christian Life College for a minimum of 60 units of credits.
+To be granted an Associates degree, transfer students must be in residence at the College for a minimum of 30 units of credits.
+To be granted a Bachelors degree, transfer students must be in residence at the College for a minimum of 60 units of credits.

-Transfer students who do meet the in-residence requirements may petition the Academic Dean for additional credit transfer.
+Transfer students who do meet the in-residence requirements may petition the Academic Dean for possible additional credit transfer.

-Notice Concerning Transferability of Credits and Credentials Earned At Our Institution
+Transferability of Credits and Credentials Earned At Christian Life College

-"The transferability of credits you earn at Christian Life College is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree you earn in any Christian Life College degree program is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer."
+"The transferability of credits earned at Christian Life College is at the discretion of an institution to which you may seek to transfer.
+Acceptance of degrees earned in any Christian Life College degree program is also at the discretion of the institution to which you may seek to transfer.
+If Christian Life College credits or degrees are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+For this reason you should make certain that attendance at Christian Life College will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending Christian Life College to determine if your credits or degree will transfer."